11 Ways to Keep Your Garbage Down

-Think about what you need and how you plan to use it before you buy, and try to avoid unneccesary products and packaging.
-You may also want to consider the waste stream of the products you're buying.
-Some industries are notorious for generating high amounts of waste (for example, bleached virgin paper involves substantial resources to fell trees, process timber, pulp it, and bleach it to give your paper that gorgeous white color) and you might want to consider turning to alternate sources, like post-consumer products that use recycled components.
+Think about what you need and how you plan to use it before you buy, and try to avoid unnecessary products and packaging.
+Also, consider the waste stream of the products you're purchasing.
+Some industries are notorious for generating high waste volumes (for example, bleached virgin paper involves substantial resources to fell trees, process timber, pulp it, and bleach it to give your paper that gorgeous white color) and you might consider turning to alternate sources, like post-consumer products using recycled components.

-There's no reason food scraps should be going in the trash (although composting fish, meat, and dairy can get complex and isn't recommended unless you're an advanced composter).
-And yard trimmings should be getting composted too.
-But did you know there are a ton of other things that can totally get composted?
-Paper, cardboard, and fiberboard scraps, dust bunnies, hair, pet food, cupcake cups, and more can all be appropriately disposed of in the compost.
+There's no reason food scraps should be going in the trash (although composting fish, meat, and dairy is complex and isn't recommended unless you're an advanced composter).
+And yard trimmings should be composted too.
+But did you know there is a ton of other things that can totally get composted?
+Paper, cardboard, and fiberboard scraps, dust bunnies, hair, and more can all be appropriately disposed of in the compost.

 Scared of compost, or don't have the room?
 Lots of cities, like Portland, offer curbside compost pickup and take greenwaste to a central processing facility.
 Others provide compost containers free or at low cost, along with a quick orientation, to residents who want to take up composting.
 Ask about composting programs in your area.

 Another one that might seem obvious in a recycling-heavy world, but hang on a minute.
-First of all, the number of recyclable things is a lot larger than you might think, and you might actually be able to get money for your recycling.
-In addition to curbside pickup, most cities have a transfer station that provides buyback and redemption credit for residents who bring recycling with the right markings, including glass bottles and some types of cans.
+The number of recyclable things is a lot larger than you might think, and you might actually be able to get money for your recycling.
+In addition to curbside pickup, most cities have a transfer station that provides buyback and redemption credit for recyclables with the right markings, including glass bottles and some types of cans.

-Not only that, but mandatory buyback and takeback programs for lots of products are also in place in a number of states.
-That means that instead of throwing something away, you can not only return it for recycling and processing, but get some cash for it.
+Not only that, but mandatory buyback and takeback programs for many items are in place in a number of states.
+That means instead of throwing something away, you can not only return it for recycling and processing, but also get some cash for it.
 Pretty cool, eh?
-If a required takeback program doesn't apply, a product might still have one through a manufacturer, dealer, or support organization; for example, old cell phones can often be given to domestic violence organizations, who use them to provide survivors with phones they can use to place emergency calls (you can dial 911 from a cellphone even if it's not connected with an active network).
+If a required takeback program doesn't apply, a product might still have one through a manufacturer, dealer, or support organization.
+For example, old cell phones can often be given to domestic violence organizations, to provide clients with phones they can use for emergency calls (you can dial 911 from a cellphone even if it's not connected to an active network).

 Obviously, the most fun of all.
 It's easy to turn trash to treasure if you're motivated, and a lot of products can find new life as something else, or as a component of another thing you're using around the house.
-Before throwing something out, assess why you're tossing it, and think about potential alternative uses.
+Before throwing items away, assess potential alternative uses.

 For example, holey old socks are terrible for wearing, but they actually make great dust mitts.
-Slip one over your hand and run it along hard-to-dust surfaces, and watch the grime lift away!
-Likewise, ragged tees and other clothes can be cut up into household rags for cleaning, used in rag-rugs, and added to the stuffing of pet toys, allowing them to bypass the dreaded trashcan.
+Slip one over your hand, run it along hard-to-dust surfaces, and watch the grime lift away!
+Likewise, ragged tees and other clothes can be cut into household rags for cleaning, woven into rag-rugs, and added to the stuffing of pet toys, allowing them to bypass the dreaded trashcan.

 5. Compression central

 Inevitably, you're going to generate some garbage.
 Give yourself some motivation by downscaling your trash service to the smallest possible container, so you'll be limited each week.
-If you end up with extra because of a special situation (like when you're moving), take the extra trash to the dump or consider asking for an extra can for just that week.
+If you end up with extra because of a special situation (like moving day), take the excess trash to the dump or consider asking for an additional can for just that week.

 At the same time, compress your trash.
-Tightly-compacted trash fills a can more slowly, obviously, and allows you to waste less space.
-Turn dump trips to an every six months endeavor instead of every month, and prevent constant overflows from your trash bin every week.
+Tightly-compacted trash obviously fills a can more slowly and allows you to waste less space.
+Turn dump trips to an every-six-months endeavor instead of every month, and prevent constant overflows from your trash bin every week.

 6. Say no to rats (and other pests)

-If there's one thing we all know about garbage, it's that it tends to attract unsavory elements.
+We all know that garbage tends to attract unsavory elements.
 By keeping a lot of waste out of your can, you'll make your garbage much less interesting to visitors like Norway rats.
-It's especially important to make sure food waste and trash contaminated with food never ends up in the can, because if it does, it will appeal to raccoons, skunks, rats, cockroaches, and other creatures you definitely do not want stopping by.
+It's especially important to make sure food waste and trash contaminated with food never ends up in the can, because if it does, it will appeal to raccoons, skunks, cockroaches, and other creatures you definitely do not want stopping by.
 Remember that insects can show up anywhere, but they especially love old, established cities with a rich history; if you're enjoying a handsome pre-war home in Hyde Park, for example, you might need a Chicago exterminator to help you eliminate cockroaches and start with a clean slate.

-A skilled handyman can help you build a trash enclosure that also doubles as a sorting facility, giving you a chance to engage in last-minute interventions to keep things that don't belong in the trash out of it.
+A skilled handyman can help you build a trash enclosure that doubles as a sorting facility, giving you a chance to engage in last-minute interventions to keep things out that don't belong in the trash.
 Your enclosure should have high fences and locking doors to ensure animals can't get in and knock your cans over to get at the trash.
 If repeat pests are a problem, tie or lock the lids down to keep animals out.

 7. Think outside the box